-The Salian Era is associated with the great Romanesque cathedrals in Speyer, Worms and Mainz.
-But also in Cologne Romanesque churches were built: Maria im Kapitol, St. George and St. Aposteln are outstanding examples of medieval sacral architecture of the 11th century.
+The Salian kings gave us the great Romanesque cathedrals in Speyer, Worms and Mainz.
+But also in Cologne, Romanesque churches came into being.
+Maria im Kapitol, St. George and St. Aposteln are outstanding examples of medieval sacral architecture of the 11th century.

 During the Salian dynasty, the age of the crusades began (1096-1270), After the Turkish Seljuks had conquered Syria and Palestine and stopped the Christian pilgrimages to Jerusalem, Pope Urban II called upon the Christian knights to go on crusade.
 Many knights from the Rhineland left for Palestine, a theme that we find in various legends.

 The long reign of Henry IV, even his entire life was marked by conflicts.
 At the end of his life, his own son Henry rebelled against him, supported by the Pope and the German dukes.

 Yet, as soon as Henry V (1106-1125) had ascended the throne, he continued his father’s policy, and the Investiture Controversy continued.
 He travelled to Rome and, with the sword in his hand, forced the Pope to crown him emperor.
 But the day that Henry left, the Pope revoked, and the German dukes rebelled against the king.

 Back then in the Siebengebirge

 Archbishop Friedrich I. of Schwarzenburg got involved in the fights between Henry IV and Henry V. Eventually, he broke with Henry V and became the leader of an opposition against him.
 With the citizens of Cologne as his allies, he defeated him at the battle of Andernach in 1114.
 The emperor lost not only the Rhineland, but all northern Germany.